dotnet/docfx/docs/specs/config.md

 ## Principle

 1. Concise, readable, flexible.
-2. Don't include server-side config.
+2. Make base usage simple.
 3. Group config by scenario.
+4. Don't include server-side config.

 ## Major Changes
 1. All configs that doesn't affect build output and only consumed by OPS service side will not be defined here.
 They can be placed under a single object, named with `service_config`.
 Like: `need_preview_pull_request`, `notification_subscribers`.